 Think of Bangladesh as an extension of eastern India, giving it a subtropical monsoon climate characterized by seasonal variations in rainfall, high temperatures and humidity.
 This also means thick dense forests and plenty of wildlife.
-For those like the rush of green after a heavy downpour, should reserve the monsoon months for their travel.
+For those who like the profusion of green after a heavy downpour, should reserve the monsoon months for their travel.
 Else, the winter months from October to February are ideal.

 Major Cities / Tourist Places